Investigators: Preeti Mudliar

 Funded by the Wallenberg Foundations, this project focuses on the interplay between knowledge bases, regional variety and global innovation networks in a global perspective to understand how and explain why firms use global innovation networks (GINs) to innovate and to analyse the impact of the use of GINs for firms and regional dynamics.
 This project will contribute significantly to the understanding of the dynamics and processes behind the globalization of innovation.
 IIIT Bangalore is involved in this project as a partner in a multi-country consortium led by Lund University, Sweden.

 Investigators: Balaji Parthasarathy, Amit Prakash

 This project aims to study the role of Indian engineers in the construction of modern India in a socio-historical perspective.
 Three main questions will direct this study.
 The first will look into the inter-linkages between the rapid development of the profession and the evolution of the stratification of the Indian society.
 The second axis of enquiry will analyse the role played by engineers in the economic development of the country.
 The last axis will study the recomposition of the professional group in the context of the globalization of the job market.
-IIIT Bangalore is involved in this research project, funded by The French National Research Agency, ANR, as a consortium partner with other French and Indian higher education institutes.
+IIIT Bangalore is involved in this research project, funded by ANR (L’Agence nationale de la recherche), as a consortium partner with other French and Indian higher education institutes.
 The specific strand being studied at CITAPP as a part of this research project involves the evolving interaction between the Information Technology industry and engineering education in India.

 The Global Shift in R&D Alliances: Multinational Enterprises (MNEs) and the Quest for the ‘Base of the Pyramid’ (BOP) markets